feel-co/ndg/ndg/README.md

 behaviour, such as data indexing for search and code highlighting.
 Two example flags accepted by `ndg html` are:

-- `--generate-search`: Enables or disables search functionality.
-If present, search is enabled; if omitted, search is disabled.
+- `--generate-search`: Enables search functionality (disabled by default if omitted).
-- `--highlight-code`: Enables or disables syntax highlighting for code blocks.
+- `--highlight-code`: Enables syntax highlighting for code blocks (disabled by default if omitted).

 Example usage: